 2. From Administrative to Full License.
 A licensee with an Administrative license may apply to the Board to change his or her license status to a Full license upon filing a Request for a Change in License status.
 The licensee shall submit a proposed reentry into clinical practice plan, if applicable, and pay the full license application fee.
 A reentry into clinical practice plan will describe the applicant's proposal to resume clinical practice, his or her continuing professional development, clinical training and other relevant experience during the time period in which the applicant held an administrative license.
 The Board may require that a licensee with an Administrative license status, who wishes to return to clinical practice, successfully pass a Board-approved clinical skills assessment or other Board-approved professional determination of clinical competency.

 (13) Temporary License.
+The Board shall determine whether an applicant is, qualified, competent and of good moral character in order to hold a temporary license to practice medicine.
 In order to qualify for an initial temporary license, an applicant must meet the requirements of 243 CMR 2.02(1), except 243 CMR 2.02(1)(l) and except as otherwise provided in 243 CMR 2.00, in addition to the requirements of 243 CMR 2.02(13).

 (a) Academic Faculty Appointment.
 Pursuant to M.G.L. c.
 112, § 9B, the Board may issue an Academic Faculty Appointment license.
 This is a temporary license that the Board may issue to a visiting physician who is licensed to practice in another jurisdiction, and who has a temporary faculty appointment certified by the dean of a medical school in Massachusetts for purposes of medical education in an accredited hospital associated with the medical school; and a scope of practice plan certified by the Chair of the Department, approved by the Board and subject to audit thereof.